natemoo-re/deckdeckgo-docs/README.md

 ## Develop

-If you wish to develop and run this documentation locally, proceed as following:
+To develop and run this documentation locally, proceed as following:

 ```
 git clone https://github.com/deckgo/deckdeckgo-docs